Tunneling into a Luttinger-liquid coupled to acoustic phonons out of equilibrium: Conclusions

 Within the fermionic approach enforced by the Keldysh diagrammatic technique, corrections to charge currents were calculated at the infinite order of the perturbation theory in the electron-phonon coupling constant, and scale-dependent logarithmic contributions were determined.
 This allowed us to apply the renormalization group formalism and derive the beta functions at strong coupling for two characteristic conductances $ G_a $ and $ G_b $, which correspond to the current in the main wire and the tunneling tip, respectively.
 The obtained renormalization-group equations were solved analytically in the vicinity of the fixed RG points, and the corresponding scaling exponents, as well as various non-equilibrium regimes, were analyzed in details.

 The system exhibits two typical transport behaviors in correspondence with two possible fixed points for the RG flows in the plane of conductances.
 When the attractive electron-phonon interaction is small enough in comparison with the repulsive Coulomb interaction then the conductance $G_a$ tends to zero (fixed point $N$, ``insulator'' behavior), in opposite case for certain parameters $G_a$ tends to ideal conductance value (fixed point $A$, ``metal'' behavior).
-Additionally, there is a saddle-type fixed point M. The physical reason for the appearance of a non-universal $ M $ point in the case of phonon-mediated interaction over the barrier is clear: because of its attractive nature, phonon transfer scattering appears only in the renormalization of the tunneling density of states, and does not contribute to the charge density wave instability (CDW) (and does not lead to an increase in the Friedel oscillations at the junction).
-Therefore, with an increase in the electron-phonon coupling constant, $ M $ fixed point shifts along the boundary of physically accessible conductances to the left side (see Fig.~\ref{fig:RGflowsEquil}), and the fixed point $A$ becomes attractive.
+Additionally, there is a saddle-type fixed point M. The physical reason for the appearance of the non-universal $ M $ point in the absence of electron-phonon interaction was the competition between the renormalization of the tunneling density of states and the instability with respect to the formation of a charge density wave in the main wire \cite{Aristov2010}.
+We show that the influence of phonons on $M$ point is two-fold.
+One effect is induced attraction between electrons, which in the absence of interaction in the tip would lead to disappearance of $M$ point, see Fig.\ 4 in \cite{Aristov2011}.
+Another effect favors the existence of $M$ point and concerns the non-locality of phonon-mediated interaction, in particular the interaction over the barrier, $\tau>0$.
 We emphasize that, although the repulsive interaction in the tunneling tip, $ g_3 $, leads to the appearance of $ M $ point \cite{Aristov2017}, it cannot move the fixed point $ M $ to the left half of the RG diagram.
 In case of only two quantum wires with an impurity (limit $ G_b = 0 $), the calculated scaling exponents for fixed points coincide with those reported in \cite{Galda2011} within the bosonization framework.